UBC-CS/cpsc330-2021W2/README.md

 Before our next lecture (10/3), please watch: [14.1](https://youtu.be/caAuUAXwpb8),[14.2](https://youtu.be/s6AvSZ1_l7I),[14.3](https://youtu.be/M5ilrhcL0oY)

+Grades for HW5 are available for review on Gradescope.
+The deadline to submit regrade requests is Wednesday, 16/3 at 11:59 PM.

 HW6 is out and due on Monday, March 14th at 11:59 PM (updated deadline).
 Paired submissions are allowed.
 Although you have a longer period of time for this homework, start soon because it is a summative homework and the longest so far.